FlyJingFish/FormatTextViewLib/README.md

 If you set the gradient font and you do not set **underlineColor, underlineMarginTop, underlineWidth** these 3 items, the underline will also be gradient

 ### Strikethrough FAQ
-If you set the following styles for underline:
+If you set the following styles for strikethrough:

 **deleteLineColor、deleteLineWidth**